 Medical expenses can take up a major part of your budget, especially if you don’t have funds set aside for any unexpected emergencies.
 Luckily, just as the doctor ordered, the IRS gives taxpayers a few breaks in the form of tax deductions.
+Before you start deducting medical expenses, read this.

 Before you go claiming your entire medical bill on your tax return, study up on these five rules when deducting medical expenses.